eomasters-repos/cluster-example/README.md

 This is repeated four times for the same source directory with versions >4.6.
 For each module one execution is performed, including the parent.
 With version 4.5 it is executed 3 times only and only for the modules, module-kit, module-a and module-b.

+I have reported this to the dev team: https://github.com/apache/netbeans-mavenutils-nbm-maven-plugin/issues/236